wenckerm1lder/Rgstry-roof/README.md

 It should be noted, that tool is not able to directly tell, if there is update available.
 It only detects deviations.

-They ways how versions are marked, are differing too much.
+They ways how versions are marked in gloab lever, are varying too much.
 However tool is very good at detecting same versions, even if they are marked bit differently.

 Most of the preceeding arguments with `list` subcommand will change the behaviour of `versions` subcommand as well.